OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 By using the pipe (`|`), we sent all output from tcpdump to netcat, which opens a listener on port 11111.
 You'll usually want to monitor the wlan0 interface.
 If you need another interface, list the available options with the command `$ ip addr`.

-To access port 11111, you need to forward the port to your machine via adb.
+To access port 11111, you need to forward the port to your host computer via adb.

 ```bash
 $ adb forward tcp:11111 tcp:11111